networknt/light-doc/content/en/service/gateway/_index.md

 * [Path Prefix Service][] middleware handler supports routeing traffic based on the request paths to different backend APIs.
 * [SkipVerifyScopeWithoutSpec][] flag to avoid scope verification from JWT for backend API endpoints in JwtVerifyHandler.
 * [UnifiedSecurityHandler][] to combine Basic, OAuth and ApiKey together for the same request path.
+* [Generic Transformer][] to transform the request and response before sending to the downstream API or return to the caller.

 The following are the products with different configurations.